Shaken by new coronavirus strain, world shuts the door on Britain

 “I think we will find in the coming days that a lot of other countries will find it.”

-South Korea, where new COVID-19 cases climbed to over 1,000 a day in several times last week, said it was reviewing measures for flights from Britain, and would test twice those coming in from there before they were released from quarantine.

-Thailand extended curbs on movement and said it was testing tens of thousands of people following its worst outbreak yet.

-Additional reporting by Toby Melville, James Davey and Kate Kelland in London, Laurence Frost in Paris, Philip Blenkinsop in Brussels, Sayantani Ghosh in Singapore, Frank McGurty in New York, Josh Smith and Sangmi Cha in Seoul, Renju Jose in Sydney, Shilpa Jamkhandikar in Mumbai and Farah Master in Hong Kong; Writing by Guy Faulconbridge and Pravin Char; Editing by Alison Williams
+Additional reporting by Kate Kelland, Toby Melville and James Davey in London, Laurence Frost in Paris, Philip Blenkinsop in Brussels, Sayantani Ghosh in Singapore, Frank McGurty in New York, Josh Smith and Sangmi Cha in Seoul, Renju Jose in Sydney, Shilpa Jamkhandikar in Mumbai and Farah Master in Hong Kong; Writing by Guy Faulconbridge and Pravin Char; Editing by Alison Williams and Mike Collett-White

 Our Standards: The Thomson Reuters Trust Principles.